ocaml/ocaml.org/data/pages/governance.md

 Users are the most important group and it includes the much wider community of anyone who interacts with OCaml.org in any way.
-This covers all web-visitors, package users and members of mailing lists.
+This covers all web-visitors, package users and members of <s>mailing lists</s>.
 Without Users, the Projects serve no purpose, so the impact of any major decisions on this group should be assessed.

 Wherever practicable, Users should be encouraged to provide feedback and participate in the Projects as much as possible.
 Users who engage a lot with a Project will likely go on to become Contributors.

 It should be noted that these Roles are not mutually exclusive, for example Maintainers and Contributors are necessarily also Users.

 ## Projects